 Presented by Glen Kraatz

-For 45 years, volunteers of Summit County’s mountain rescue team have been responding to backcountry calls for help.
-Learn about the history of the crew and hear captivating tales of search and rescue missions spanning nearly half a century of service to both residents and visitors.
+For 46 years, Summit County Rescue Group volunteers have been responding to calls for help in the back country.
+Learn the group’s history and hear captivating tales that span half a century of service.

 Lectures are FREE & subject to change.

-Lectures are at the Historic Park Log Chapel at 120 Main Street in Frisco.
+Lectures are held at the Historic Park Log Chapel or Historic Park Gazebo at 120 Main Street in Frisco.